amartinrmit/py2PADF/README.md

 This Project contains code to the Pair-Angle Distribution Function (PADF) from a set of diffraction patterns.
 As an intermediate step it calculates the angular cross-correlation function.

-WARNING: This is development code.
-NOT intended for general release.
+WARNING: This is development code written to analyse data for specific scientific research projects.
+It was not intended for general release.
 When used correctly it works, but errors in input parameters do not produce meaningful error messages.

 The code is made available as a record of the software used to analyse data in the following publications:

-Martin et al. "..."
-Small 2020 (accepted)
+Martin, A.V. et al. "Detection of Ring and Adatom Defects in Activated Disordered Carbon via Fluctuation Nanobeam Electron Diffraction" Small (2020), 2000828

 For details about the data analysis in this publication, see DATA_ANALYSIS_STEPS file.